VerKnowSys/sofin/README.markdown

 ## We don't want to support broken technologies:
 * Like.. for example: Subversion.
 Don't even try to create definition for this monster.
 It's not worth it.
 We support git and mercurial.
   That's enough for Your beautiful life.
 Believe me.
-* TODO: fill this list with more.
+* TODO: fill this list with more GNU-ish software.

 ## License: